 • To schedule an appointment call 356-2239.

-• Help cats by sharing this poster and taking our Spay Before they Play quiz.
+• Help cats by sharing this poster.

 • Learn about some of Oahu's community organizations that help.